PPP Loans & Tax Audits: What Your Business Needs To Know

 In response to the COVID-19 pandemic, the government worked quickly to pass the Coronavirus Aid, Relief, and Economic Security (CARES) Act, offering financial relief to individuals and small businesses.
 Many small business owners have received (or are waiting to receive) their share of billions of dollars allotted to the Paycheck Protection Program (PPP) — forgivable loans that can be used for payroll costs, rent, mortgage interest, or utilities.

 The program has faced some backlash.
 Longer waits than anticipated to receive funds has been a big complaint among small business owners.
-This frustration has been further compounded when it came to light that public companies had been approved for millions of dollars in funding under the PPP.
+This frustration was further compounded when it came to light that public companies had been approved for millions of dollars in funding under the PPP.
 While some public companies opted to return the funds, the damage had been done — and many struggling small business owners are still left wondering why these loans were approved.

 In response to the backlash, Treasury Secretary Steven Mnuchin announced that before loans are forgiven, companies that receive funding will be audited.
 In this article, we’re going to discuss what we currently know about PPP tax audits.
 We’ll look at what businesses will be audited, what these audits will look like, and answer some FAQs about the PPP audits.
 We’ll continue to monitor this situation and will update this article as more information becomes available.